 In 1991 a reserves competition was introduced and Tracy Village entered a side.

 In 2000 the NTFA had a name change to the Top End Australian Football Association (TEAFA).
-The TEAFA years saw the standard of the competition improve to the extent that the NTFL and TEAFA leagues merged in 2010.
+The TEAFA years saw the standard of the competition improve to the extent that the NTFL and TEAFA leagues merged in 2010 -Tracy Village fielded senior teams in NTFL Division 1 and 2 and began expansion plans that take the club to where it is today fielding teams in a number of divisions including Premier League Women's.